-We have audited the Canton Area School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Canton Area School District's major federal programs for the year ended June 30, 2016.
-The Canton Area School District's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited the Canton Area School District's (the District) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2017.
+The District's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.